s-victor/TinyPedal/docs/customization.md

 ## Delta best
-Delta best data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
+Delta best data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

 ## Energy delta
-Energy delta data is stored as `CSV` format (.energy extension) under `TinyPedal\deltabest` folder.
+Energy delta data is stored as `CSV` format (.energy extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

 ## Fuel delta
-Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder.
+Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

 ## Sector best
-Sector best data is stored as `CSV` format (.sector extension) under `TinyPedal\deltabest` folder.
+Sector best data is stored as `CSV` format (.sector extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

 ## Track map
-Track map is stored as `SVG` vector image format (.svg extension) under `TinyPedal\trackmap` folder.
+Track map is stored as `SVG` vector image format (.svg extension) under `TinyPedal\trackmap` folder (default).

 The SVG vector map file contains two coordinate paths:
 * First is global x,y position path, used for drawing track map.